-15th December, 2015: Sitting in Ladakh, where communication is highly unpredictable, I was preparing my resume and Curriculum Vitae to be sent out to various companies and start-ups for my summer internship.
-That’s when I came to know about Outline India – (A startup working at the confluence of human resource, technology and data creating impact in the social sector) through one of my distant relatives.
-Being a Business Economics student, the kind of work that Outline India did really excited me and I sent out my CV right away expecting no response.
-However, unlike most of the other organizations, I got a reply the very next day asking me for a telephonic interview.
-The telephonic interview went off well and as soon as I reached Delhi, the very next day I went to their office to give the actual interview.
-The work place was very cool and so were the people.
+15th December 2015: Sitting in Ladakh, where communication is highly unpredictable and volatile, I was preparing my resume and Curriculum Vitae to be sent out to various companies and start-ups for my summer internship.
+That’s when I came to know about Outline India, a startup working at the confluence of human resource, technology and data, creating an impact in the social sector, through a distant relative.
+Being a Business Economics student, the kind of work that Outline India did really excited me and I sent out my CV right away not really expecting to be called back.
+However, unlike most of the other organizations, I got a reply the very next day scheduling a telephonic interview.
+The interview went well and as soon as I reached Delhi, I went to their office for a face-to-face interview.
+The workplace was very cool and so were the people.
 Everyone was very sweet and warm to me and I instantly knew this was where I wanted to do my first internship.

 My friends used to continuously ask me what was keeping me so busy during summers; they really wanted to know about this internship and I used to proudly tell them all about Outline India and the opportunities it was providing me.
-That apart, it taught me a lot of important things like punctuality, time management and most importantly, to figure things out on your own, something which I feel is extremely important to be able to do anything in life.
-Not mentioning my fellow interns, the founder-Prerna , Raju Bhaiya and all the other people I got to learn from would not be fair.
-Some of them, I will always cherish.
-Oh, and the happiness the job letter and my first pay check gave me is inexplicable.
+It taught me a lot of important things like punctuality, time management and most importantly, to figure things out on my own, something which I feel is extremely important to be able to do anything in life.
+Not mentioning my fellow interns, the founder Prerna, Raju Bhaiya and all the other people I got to learn from would not be fair.
+Oh, and the happiness the job letter and my first paycheck gave me is inexplicable.
 These six weeks were enriching for me, I learnt from my mistakes, I made some lovely memories, I met and worked with some really good people, but most importantly, I grew as an individual.
-I’ll eternally be grateful to Outline India for providing me with this opportunity.
+I’ll forever be grateful to Outline India for providing me with this opportunity.

 Subscribe to our newsletter